Restruder 9/17/2023 – 9/23/2023 Updates

 Goals for next week

-Next week I want to be able to help out with the intergration of my code with the rest of the system code and to be able to help with the physical mounting system for Restruder.
+Next week I want to be able to help out with the integration of my code with the rest of the system code and to be able to help with the physical mounting system for Restruder.

 Restruder 11/19/2023 – 12/3/2023 Updates